VH-Lab/NDI-matlab/docs/reference/+ndi/+probe/+timeseries/mfdaq.m.md

     CHANNELTYPE is a cell array of the type of each channel CHANNELLIST is the channel number of each channel.

-Help for ndi.probe.timeseries.mfdaq/getchanneldevinfo is inherited from superclass NDI.PROBE
+Help for ndi.probe.timeseries.mfdaq/getchanneldevinfo is inherited from superclass ndi.probe
 ```

 ---